As the New Zealand film industry has evolved, definitions of

 the world archivist standard of defining features as being of

-more than 60 minutes in length, for films made after 1976, we
+more than 60 minutes in length for films made after 1976, but I have

-subject matter, and have also included some telefeatures and
+subject matter, and have also included some telefeatures along

 As with all cultural products, any New Zealand film is a hybrid